 ComCare may be able to help if you:

-are unable to work due to old age, illness or unfavourable family circumstances
+are unable to work due to old age, illness or disability

-are elderly persons who receive only a small monthly payout from CPF Minimum Sum/ CPF Life, Pension, Eldershield, Lease Buyback Scheme, and the monthly payout is lower than the prevailing PA rates
+are elderly persons who receive only a small monthly payout from other sources such as CPF Retirement Sum/ CPF Life, Pension, ElderShield, Lease Buyback Scheme, and the monthly payout is lower than the prevailing LTA rates

 are elderly persons whose children are low income themselves and unable to support their parents.
 The children must be supporting their own families and each have household income of $1,900 and below, or per capita household income of $650 and below